FuelLabs/sway-standards/standards/src_6/README.md

 # Specification

 ## Required public functions

-The following functions MUST be implemented (on top of the SRC-20 functions) to follow the SRC-6 standard
+The following functions MUST be implemented to follow the SRC-6 standard.
+Any contract that implements the SRC-7 standard MUST implement the SRC-20 standard.

 ### `fn deposit(receiver: Identity, sub_id: SubId) -> u64`

 Method that allows depositing of the underlying asset in exchange for shares of the vault.
 This function takes the receiver's identity and the sub_id of the sub vault as an argument and returns the amount of shares minted to the receiver.